Semester Project Computational Movement Analysis

 lang: en # sets the document language to english.
 Switch to "de" if you write in german

-Heavy computation
+---Heavy computation

-Including all your code index.qmd and rendering it each time you want to preview your report makes your report less error prone and more reproducible, but this workflow can be cumbersome when the code takes a long time to execute.
+Including all your code index.qmd and rendering it each time you want to preview your report makes your report less error-prone and more reproducible, but this workflow can be cumbersome when the code takes a long time to execute.
 This prevents you iterating fast when writing up your report.
 We suggest the following method to solve this:

-To “prove” that this script runs on your machine from top to bottom, in a new session and without any errors, use the function knitr::spin("preprocessing.R") from the package knitr (you might need to install this first).
-Push the resulting files (preprocessing.html / preprocessing.md) to GitHub (this is a hard requirement).
+my_tracks <- st_read("my_tracks.gpkg")To “prove” that this script runs on your machine from top to bottom, in a new session and without any errors, use the function quarto::render("preprocessing.R").
+Do this once you are sure the whole script runs smoothly without any errors.

 Maps, Plots, Tables